MobileFirstLLC/social-media-hacker-list/README.md

 ### Multi-Platform

-Apps that can be used with multiple social media apps.
+Apps that can be used across multiple social media apps.

 | # |  | Name | Platform | Description |
 | --- | --- | --- | --- | --- |